CHY8411 : Research Project (60)

 The project provides Stage 4 students with an opportunity to work in an active research environment on a project relevant to their areas of interest.
 Students registered on the Medicinal Chemistry programme will complete a project in the relevant specialism.

-Students indicate their preferences for projects at the end of Stage 3.
+Students indicate their preferences for projects at the of Stage 4.

 |Guided Independent Study||Assessment preparation and completion||1||30:00||30:00||Assessment of project, report, presentation and viva|